Barbara Butcher: Consultant and author

 When Bill de Blasio became mayor of New York and made his own appointments, Butcher lost her job.
-She experienced deep depression after becoming unemployed and was hospitalized and received electroshock therapy.
+She experienced deep depression after becoming unemployed and was hospitalized.
 The experience led her to write her 2023 memoir What The Dead Know: Learning About Life As A New York City Death Investigator during the 2020 COVID lockdown.
 It was published by Simon & Schuster in 2023.
 Kirkus Reviews summarized it as "a sober, queer woman describes how becoming a New York City medicolegal examiner changed her life."
 The New York Times said it "feels lifted from a noir film."

 She currently works as a consultant in forensic and medicolegal services and worked on Dick Wolf's Netflix show Homicide: New York in 2024.
-Wolf gave Butcher her own show, The Death Investigator With Barbara Butcher which is scheduled to be shown on the Oxygen True Crime network in the fall of 2025.
+Wolf gave Butcher her own show, The Death Investigator With Barbara Butcher which is shown on the Oxygen True Crime network and Peacock.